Infrastructure

 Most cold email campaigns fail not because of bad copy or poor targeting, but because the infrastructure supporting them isn't built to handle scale.
 Without proper infrastructure, your emails land in spam, your domains get blacklisted, and your deliverability craters — often permanently.

-In this comprehensive guide, you'll learn what cold Deliverability Infrastructure actually is, why it matters for teams that need to scale, and how to build it properly.
+In this comprehensive guide, you'll learn what cold email infrastructure actually is (inboxes are the deliverability infrastructure), why it matters for teams that need to scale, and how to build it properly.
 Whether you're sending 100 emails per day or 10,000 per month, the principles remain the same: infrastructure comes first.

-Main takeaway: Cold Deliverability Infrastructure is the technical foundation that ensures your emails actually reach prospects' inboxes at scale, not just the automation layer that sends them.
+Main takeaway: Cold email infrastructure is the technical foundation that ensures your emails actually reach prospects' inboxes at scale, not just the automation layer that sends them.
+Inboxes are the deliverability infrastructure—they're the actual email accounts that send your emails.
 Learn more about multi-channel outreach.

 Key statistic: Teams without proper infrastructure see deliverability rates drop from 95% to under 50% within 3-6 months of scaling, while teams with infrastructure-first setups maintain 90%+ inbox placement rates.

-Best practice: Separate your infrastructure (domains, inboxes, Deliverability Infrastructure, monitoring) from your platform tools (sequences, templates, automation).
+Best practice: Separate your infrastructure (domains, inboxes—which are the deliverability infrastructure—and monitoring) from your platform tools (sequences, templates, automation).
 Infrastructure protects you; platforms execute your strategy.

 Who needs it: Any team sending more than 50-100 cold emails per day, using multiple inboxes or domains, or planning to scale beyond a few hundred emails per month.

-Cold Deliverability Infrastructure is the technical foundation that makes scalable outbound possible.
+Cold email infrastructure is the technical foundation that makes scalable outbound possible.
 It's everything that happens before your email hits the "send" button — and everything that ensures it actually reaches the inbox.
+Inboxes are the deliverability infrastructure—they're the actual email accounts that send your emails.
+Learn more about deliverability infrastructure.

 Unlike email automation platforms (which help you write sequences and schedule sends), infrastructure focuses on: